-A total of six projects have been awarded Species at Risk Stewardship Program funding for 2012-13:
+A total of six projects were awarded $5,000 of Species at Risk Stewardship Program funding in 2013-14:

 Breeding Bird Survey Routes 1-4